-This Notice is effective on April 14, 2003
+Effective Date: April 14, 2003

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.

 PLEASE REVIEW IT CAREFULLY.

 We are required by law to protect the privacy of medical information about you and that identifies you.
 This medical information may be information about health care we provide to you or payment for health care provided to you.
 It may also be information about your past, present, or future medical condition.